Rules and Code of Conduct

 Jersey numbers may run from 00 to 99.

-No jewelry or other hard plastic or metal apparel may be worn.
+No jewelry or other non-yielding material or metal apparel may be worn.

-When JV and Varsity games are played on the same day, they will be scheduled 1 hour apart.
+When JV and Varsity games are played on the same day, they will be scheduled 45 minutes to1 hour apart.
 The one hour difference is for scheduling only to ensure all athletes are present in case a JV match runs quickly.
-The JV match should consist of three sets regardless of how much time it takes and the varsity match should start 20 minutes after the JV match ends.
+The varsity match should start 20 minutes after the JV match ends.

 Gym doors should be open 45 minutes prior to the beginning of the match.
 The gym must be available for both teams to warm up simultaneously.